 7.2.1 Access Control Object

 To authorize the logical operation sent from the LWM2M Server, the LWM2M Client checks Instances of Access Control Object.
-Each Access Control Object Instance is assigned per Object Instance of the Resources that require authorization.
-Within the Access Control Object Instance is an ACL Resource that determines which logical operations a LWM2M Server can perform on the Object Instance or Resources in the Object Instance within the LWM2M Client.
+Each Access Control Object Instance is assigned per Object Instance that requires authorization.
+Within the Access Control Object Instance is an ACL Resource that determines which logical operations a LWM2M Server can perform on the Object Instance within the LWM2M Client.

-The ACL Resource can have multiple Resource Instances and each Resource Instance of the ACL Resource consists of a Short Server ID and access right for the corresponding LWM2M Server, which indicates that the LWM2M Server has the access right for the Object Instance specified in an Access Control Object Instance.
+The ACL Resource can have multiple Resource Instances and where each Resource Instance has a Resource Instance ID that is represented by the Short Server ID of the LWM2M Server and its access rights.

-An ACL Resource Instance consisting of the default Short Server ID (i.e. 0) and its access right MAY be used to grant access rights to LWM2M Servers which are not specified in the ACL Resource Instances.
-This means that the LWM2M Server which owns the ACL Resource Instance has the access right of that Resource Instance and the other LWM2M Servers which do not own their ACL Resource Instances have the access right of the default Short Server ID.
+An ACL Resource Instance consisting of the default Short Server ID (i.e., 0) and its access right MAY be used to grant access rights to LWM2M Servers which are not specified in the ACL Resource Instances.
 Each ACL Object Instance MUST be managed by a LWM2M Server called Access Control Owner.
-The other LWM2M Servers except Access Control Owner MUST not manage the Access Control Object Instance.
+The other LWM2M Servers except Access Control Owner MUST NOT manage the Access Control Object Instance.

-The ACL Object Instance is further defined and described in Appendix C.2 and Examples of Access Control Object Instance is specified in Appendix B.
+The ACL Object Instance is further defined and described in Appendix D.2 and Examples of Access Control Object Instance is specified in Appendix B.

-7.2.2 Access Type

-The Access Type field defines the possible logical operation(s) for a Resource and assigned per Resource by the LWM2M Client.
-All Resource Instances inherit the Access Type of corresponding Resource.
-The Access Type field is 1 byte and each bit represents whether the respective logical operation is supported by the Resource.
-For example, if 1st most significant bit (msb) of Access Type field is 1, it means the Resource supports “Read” logical operation.